The breakthrough was not letting AI run infrastructure.

 The safer pattern is a wrapper.

 The AI can reason.
-The system still owns execution policy.
+The guarded system enforces execution policy, and people remain responsible for approving live action.

 In practice, that means AI should work through project-specific commands, quality gates, and validation paths instead of improvising direct production actions.
 It should be easier for the AI to do the right thing than to invent a shortcut.